spring-guides/gs-scheduling-tasks/README.md

 ## Adding a Scheduled Task

-It's time to add a scheduled task.
+Now that we've setup our basic application, it's time to add a scheduled task.
 In the problem description, we need to poll the list of registered users and delete any that are too old.
 Normally, this might be over some time span of hours or even days.
 But for this guide, we will instead delete any users that over thirty seconds old.

 To do this, we need to iterate over each user, check the date they were added, and if it's too old, remove it from the map.